ojodecielo/SQL_project_udacity/README.md

 ### Query 2
 How much did top 10 customers spent in 2007?
 The query displays the top 10 paying customers, how many payments they made on a monthly basis during 2007, and how much the amount of those payments was.
 See the bar chart on Slide 2.

+### Query 3
+Distribution of family movies per rental duration quartile within each category.
+The query lists the family-friendly film category, each of the quartiles, and the corresponding count of movies within each combination of film category for each corresponding rental duration category.
+See Slide 3.

 ## Source database
 Available under [link](http://www.postgresqltutorial.com/postgresql-sample-database/).